 What Legal Options Do You Have After a Pedestrian Accident?

 After a pedestrian accident, you have a couple of ways to get financial support for your injuries and losses.
-Your options are usually:
+Your options are usually:- Filing an insurance claim

 - Filing a personal injury lawsuit